humberaquino/exclubhouse/README.md

 # Design guidelines

 Here's a list of design guidelines used in the project:
 - 🛸Don't hide anything, but make things easy: The lib can be used as Op+Client+Parser independently or through `ExClubhouse.Api` .
 - 🍔 Decouple operations, HTTP client and parsing: To allow people to use the lib as they need (e.g. with or without models/structs).
 - 🎁 Results are parsed and presented as structs: for easy pattern matching and usage.
 - 🏄‍♀️ Typespec surface API: Help make correct API calls.

-# Project roadmap
+## Changelog

-## Current: v0.6.1
+### v0.6.1

 - Fix for Story update [#4](https://github.com/humberaquino/exclubhouse/issues/4)

-## Previous

 ### v0.6.0